adasprilla/TouchPad-Gestures/README.md

    `libinput-gestures -l` to show the environment and configuration you are using.
 If appropriate, also paste the output from steps 4 and 5 above.
-If your device is not being recognised by `libinput-gestures` at all, paste the output of `libinput list-devices` (`libinput-list-devices` on libinput < v1.8).
+If your device is not being recognised by `libinput-gestures` at all, paste the complete output of `libinput list-devices` (`libinput-list-devices` on libinput < v1.8).

 ### LICENSE